Sales

 A successful customer onboarding

-It's not an exaggeration to say that your customer onboarding process can be the difference between success and failure as a business.
+Your customer onboarding process can be the difference between success and failure for your business.

 In this guide, we'll walk through why the onboarding process is so important, best practices for each step, tools to make the process easier, and customer success metrics to track.